jokedewinter/Pattern-Primer-Jekyll/README.md

-# Jekyll version of Pattern-Primer by adactio
+# Jekyll version of Pattern-Primer by Adactio

 Forked from the [original Pattern-Primer for PHP by adactio (Jeremy Keith)](https://github.com/adactio/Pattern-Primer)